abrahan-dev/public/cv/README.md

 ## Courses

-I do a lot of self-learning but this is a list of some courses I have followed:
+I do a lot of self-learning but this is a list of some interesting courses I have followed:

 | Name                                                   | Platform                          | Year |
 |--------------------------------------------------------|-----------------------------------|------|